SnowyMouse/chimera/README.md

 ### Will Chimera run on my system?
 Short answer: If your PC is semi-recent and uses Windows 10, it'll work.
-Note Note that Chimera isn't too taxing, especially on modern systems, but it can make Halo harder to run if you're on extremely ancient hardware.
+Note that, while Chimera isn't too taxing, especially on modern systems, it can make Halo harder to run if you're on extremely ancient hardware.
 We do not test Chimera on Windows XP, Windows Vista, Windows 7, or Windows 8(.1), but it will *probably* run on them, too.